unique-EJ/edj-work.gitlab.io/pages/index.md

 and customised (modified) to do more!

 My "top mind skills" (cognitive skills) are:
- - showing philosophical, peaceful values to be living by
+ - showing philosophical, peaceful values to be living by... trying to be empathetic — my self-centered actions are some choices just to defend myself
+ - a developed overview of understanding how to do some essential skills in life on this Earth — fixing problems, living skills, thinking before acting, realism to find the other optimistic flip side of some situation or event, like a coin will have
- - advocating in person, knowledge on the Web, melodic music, or F.O.S.S.
+ - advocating in person — having thoughtful respect, knowledge on the Web, melodic music or F.O.S.S.
  - skills from (UK) GCSEs

 <!-- *Imperfect note* my "biggest fear": the feelings "sad", "scared", "tired"... sort of over-powering me (wizardry "Dementors"), that causes me to like mindful time where I think happily and process through good concept ideas -->